-his option only applies when OCS uses OBN lanager for dialing.
-It does not apply when OCS ses T-Server for dialing and PBX equipment for all progress detection.
-1 dialer-ttl

-• Valid Values: 3 - 1440

-· Logical Groups: GVP, Dialing

-• Specifies the Time To Live (in minutes) during which OBN Manager will attempt to pass a request to the GVP dialer (IPCS or VCS) for a dial from it's internal dialing queue.

 Note: This option only applies when OCS uses OBN Manager for dialing.
-It does not apply when OCS uses T-Server for dialing and PBX equipment for call progress detection. ------- --- dialing rate limit
+It does not apply when OCS uses T-Server for dialing and PBX equipment for call progress detection. ------- -- dialer-ttl dialing\rate\limit

+- Default Value: 5

+- Valid Values: 3 1440

+- Configuration Level: Campaign Group, Application

+- Logical Groups: GVP, Dialing

+- Specifies the Time To Live (in minutes) during which OBN Manager will attempt to pass a request to the GVP dialer (IPCS or VCS) for a dial from it's internal dialing queue.

+Note: This option only applies when OCS uses OBN Manager for dialing.
+It does not apply when OCS uses T-Server for dialing and PBX equipment for call progress detection.

+- Default Value: 100

-Default Value: 100Valid Value(s): 0 - N
+- Valid Value(s): 0 N

-• Configuration Level: Campaign Group, Switch, Application
+- Configuration Level: Campaign Group, Switch, Application

-· Logical Group: Dialing
+- Logical Group: Dialing